 Editor’s Note: FFS whether additional handling is needed when the candidate cell is a secondary serving cell.

-For multi-DCI based multi-TRP operation with two TAs, for each TAG, the uplink transmission timing takes place (NTA+NTA offset)×Tc before the reception of the first detected path (in time) of [one of] the corresponding downlink reference signal(s) of the cell associated with a coresetPoolIndex having same TAG as the uplink signal, where NTA is commanded by the network independently for each TAG [TS 38.331].
+For multi-DCI based multi-TRP operation with two TAs, for each TAG, the uplink transmission timing takes place (NTA+NTA offset)×Tc before the reception of the downlink reference point.
+Where the reference point for PUCCH/PUSCH/SRS for each TAG is first detected path (in time) of one of the corresponding downlink reference signal(s) of the reference cell associated with the one of the activated DLorJointTCIState [TS 38.331] having the same TAG.
+Where NTA is commanded by the network independently for each TAG [TS 38.331].

+Reference point for intra-cell PRACH transmission triggered by PDCCH order (for message 1 or Msg.A), is the first detected path (in time) of one of the downlink reference signal(s) in the active DL or joint TCI state of the reference cell associated with the same coresetPoolIndex as PDCCH carrying PDCCH order if PRACH association indicator is 0, and that of the other coresetPoolIndex if PRACH association indicator is 1.

 In the requirements of clause 7.1.2, the SSB applies for both CD-SSB and NCD-SSB if the UE supports ncd-SSB-BWP-Wor-r18.

+The UE shall have capability to follow the frame timing change of the reference cell in connected state or when transmitting PUSCH on CG resources for SDT in RRC_Inactive.

 7.1.2 Requirements